ggreer/geoff.greer.fm/_posts/2013-03-10-random-css-stupidity.md

 - Computers
 ---

-A few days ago, I noticed [Bjorn](http://bjorn.tipling.com/) complaining about some weird CSS behavior.
-If you have a child element with margins and you set the parent's padding to zero, the child's margins will collapse.
+A few days ago, [Bjorn](http://bjorn.tipling.com/) showed me some weird CSS behavior: if you have a child element with margins and you set the parent's padding to zero, the child's margins will collapse.
 This is apparently part of the CSS spec.
 I thought it unlikely that browsers would implement arbitrary-precision decimal arithmetic for styling calculations, so I was curious to see how close I could set the padding to zero before browsers rounded down.

 Assuming you have JavaScript enabled, you'll know the answer for your own browser below.